 Granite Shale Sandstone Quartzite Dolomite Dolorite Other (describe) Provide a description.

-Information from Cape Farm Mapper indicate the geology of the site consist of mainly quarzitic sandstone of the Rietvlei Formation Table Mountain Group.
+Information from Cape Farm Mapper indicate the geology of the site consist of mainly Alluvium overlying mainly conglomerate, sandstone and mudstone of the Uitenhage Grou

 4. SURFACE WATER

 (a) Indicate the surface water present on and or adjacent to the site and alternative sites (highlight the appropriate boxes)?